microsoft/m365-physical-badging-connector-sample-scripts/README.md

 ## Create your job on M365 Compliance portal

+Follow the steps in [Set up Physical Badging Connector](https://go.microsoft.com/fwlink/?linkid=2133516) to get started.
-Provide required details at Physical Badging Connector and create a job and note the **JOB_ID**
+Provide the required details, create an M365 Physical badging connector job and note the **JOB_ID**

 ## Run the powershell script
 ```powershell